 Windsor Capital Management, LLC is a fee-only firm that specializes in equity, fixed-income and balanced portfolio management.

 Windsor Capital Management’s account minimums depend on the style of portfolio management.
-For fixed-income style accounts the minimum is $200,000.
-For balanced style accounts it’s $400,000.
-The firm also offers web-based accounts, for which the account minimum is $5,000.
+For fixed-income style accounts, the minimum is $200,000.
+For balanced style accounts, it’s $400,000.
+The firm also offers web-based accounts, for which the minimum requirement is $5,000.

 Windsor Capital Management, LLC Background

 Windsor Capital Management, LLC was founded in 2000.
 The firm is principally owned by president and CEO Darren Whitehurst and chief investment officer Donald Peppler.